-Jessica Toglia is a program manager at JFF.
+Jessica Toglia is a senior program manager at JFF.
 She supports projects designed to create opportunities for adults to advance into careers that pay a living wage while helping employers build and sustain productive workforces.

 Jessica’s work focuses on apprenticeship, adult learners, community colleges, research, and events planning.
 With an emphasis on diversity, equity, and inclusion, she aims to make workforce and education professionals aware of best practices for recruiting and retaining people from underrepresented populations.
 She also plans and manages events and assists JFF colleagues who are coaching community-based organizations.

 Her skills and areas of expertise include:

 Before joining JFF, Jessica worked as a research assistant in the Center for Women in Politics and Public Policy at the University of Massachusetts, Boston, where she focused on women’s economic security and political representation in New England.